 - Increases your risk of cancer

-- Crushes the strength of your immune system; the activity of natural killer cells decreases significantly
+- It crushes the strength of your immune system; the activity of natural killer cells decreases significantly.

 - Increases the chance of Alzheimer’s disease and other neurological diseases

-- Increases the chance your arteries will become brittle and blocked thus increasing the chance of cardiovascular disease
+- Increases the chance your arteries will become brittle and blocked, thus increasing the likelihood of cardiovascular disease

 - Negatively impacts mental health, such as increased depression and anxiety